 While you are connected to the 110-volt receptacle the wiring is protected by circuit breakers in the breaker panel.
-In the event of a failure of a 110-volt circuit check your circuit breakers first.
+The circuit breaker panel for the 110-volt system is located in the converter.
+Open the brown decorative converter door under the dinette.
+In the event of a failure of a 110-volt circuit, first check vour trailer circuit breakers and the breaker for the outlet your trailer shoreline cord is plugged into.
 If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
+Try lessening the load on the circuit.
+Perhaps an electric griddle, hair dryer, or an electric heater can be turned off.
+If that does not solve the problem consult an Airstream Service Center.